LyNx-ViNaYaK-2005/Page-Dictionary-Chrome-Extension/README.md

 3. Enable **Developer mode** (top‑right toggle).
 4. Click **Load unpacked** and select this project folder.
 5. Pin **Page Dictionary** from the extensions menu so the icon is always visible.

 ---

-## Usage

-1. Open any webpage with text (articles, documentation, blogs, etc.).
-2. Click the **Page Dictionary** toolbar icon.
-- The page will dim, and an “Exit dictionary mode” button will appear.
-3. Select a word on the page.
-- A tooltip will appear near your cursor showing the word, part of speech, and its definition.
-4. Click the tooltip to dismiss it, or click “Exit dictionary mode” to return the page to normal.

----